vmjulia/Rostering-agent/README.md

 7. Only assign an employee to one unit at the same time.
 E.g. an employee cannot work in the kitchen and at the bar in parallel.

-The output roster must have the following form:
+## The output roster has the following form:
  The roster is given by set of key value pairs (i.e. a Python dictionary).
  Its key is a tuple that identifies each element of the roster by the day, hour and unit, e.g. (day, hour, unit)  Its value is a list of employees assigned to that particular element of the roster,